lxc/incus/doc/tutorial/first_steps.md

 For managing instances, we use the Incus command line client `incus`.

-1. Launch a container called `first` using the Ubuntu 22.04 image:
+1. Launch a container called `first` using the Debian 12 image:

-       incus launch images:ubuntu/22.04 first
+       incus launch images:debian/12 first

    ```{note}
    Launching this container takes a few seconds, because the image must be downloaded and unpacked first.